 All three of them stayed silent for some time, thoughtfully gazing at the bright-red coals smoldering in the fire-pit.
 These coals reminded Elia of the dragon’s eyes.
 Slumbering flame waiting for its time was smoldering in those eyes when she looked into them for the first time.
 This flame was destined to destroy her life and to turn her into what she was now — a fearless hunter.

 – I used to be a freedom-loving Amazon, one of thousands of courageous warriors of my people.
-We don’t live like other people on Signum.
-Amazons do not serve men, they do not cook for them, do not wash their clothes, do not clean and sew from dawn till dusk.
-We not only refuse to accept men’s power over us, we do not even consider them equal to us.
+We don’t live like other people of Signum.
+Amazons do not serve men, they do not cook for them, do not wash their clothes, do not clean and sew from dusk till dawn.
+We not only refuse to accept men’s power over us, we do not even consider them as equals.
 If one of us decides to have a child, she does it of her own free will and often against the will of the future father.
 We use men only for conception, and after the deed is done, we do not have to see the father of our child ever again.

 There is only one man whom we are willing to recognize as our equal, and he is a god.
 We worship Arakat, the god of war, and Inara, the goddess of the hunt.
 The best of us are proud to call themselves the brides of Arakat.
 We go raiding along the coast of the Inner Sea far to the west and the east.
 Read More...